You may be entitled to compensation for slip and falls in a bathtub or shower. Find out who is to blame and what you’ll need for your claim.

-We can never make our homes or our lives completely safe.
+We can never make our homes or lives completely safe.
 We can only take necessary and reasonable precautions while hoping for the best.
 Unfortunately, we cannot control the actions of others.
-Companies that make unsafe products or businesses that don’t properly maintain their bathrooms are two factors that can injure you at your most vulnerable.
+Companies that make unsafe products or businesses that don’t properly maintain their bathrooms can cause you injuries unexpectedly.

 How Much is Your Injury Claim Worth?